 With the TOZO NC2, the usual true wireless earbuds rules don’t necessarily apply.
-Undercutting nearly everything on the market, TOZO’s active noise cancelling (ANC) earbuds make plenty of promises, including 35dB of noise attenuation, and a long battery life.
-All of that goes for under $50 USD.
+Undercutting nearly everything on the market, TOZO’s active noise canceling (ANC) earbuds make plenty of promises, including 35dB of noise attenuation, and a long battery life.
+All of that goes for under $50.
 Does it work without hassle?

 What’s it like to use TOZO NC2?

-Like a lot of TOZO products, the TOZO NC2 requires with some guess work on the part of the user.
+Like a lot of TOZO products, the TOZO NC2 requires some guesswork on the user’s part.
 The NC2 does not totally follow its own instructions, so people who never look at manuals can feel justified in this case.
 Fortunately, pairing works as outlined in the manual (more on that later), and getting started isn’t too difficult.

 Both the stemmed earbuds and case are quite lightweight and somewhat cheap feeling, but better than expected for the low price.
 Compared to the latest generation of earbuds, these are somewhat large, and protrude from the ears a bit, occasionally catching on my hoodie.
-The touch controls and in-ear detection work with better than average reliability.
-If you are not a fan of in-ear auto-play, be aware there’s no app to disable it.
+The touch controls and in-ear detection work with better-than-average reliability.
+If you do not enjoy in-ear auto-play, be aware there’s no app to disable it.
 Generally speaking, that’s the blessing and curse of an app-free Bluetooth product: no updates or customization.

 You get six different ear tips to find your in-ear fit, ranging 10mm to roughly 16mm in diameter.
 Each ear tip is an oblong shape in order to achieve a better fit.
 These ear tips feel a bit thin, and are prone to stretching out of shape, but do just fine.
 The 12mm and 13mm ear tips fit my ears best, with both TOZO NC2 earbuds staying in on a windy walk.